BUDGET: C.E. TOE KICK SAW

 Alternative #4: Drill Saw Blades

-If using an existing tool and just getting “close enough” is ok, then a small saw blade attached to a drill might be just the solution for smaller jobs.
+If using an existing tool and getting “close enough” is ok, then a tiny saw blade attached to a drill might be the solution for smaller jobs.

-Unfortunately, these small saw blades can’t be attached without a screw protruding on the end.
-Forcing, as you can guess, the saw blade to be about 1/8-inch from being flush.
+Unfortunately, these small saw blades can’t be attached without a screw protruding.
+As you can guess, they are forcing the saw blade to be about 1/8-inch from being flush.

 Warning: this tool will damage the face of the cabinet toe kick if not used properly or the toe kick removed.